June 29, 2019

 UNDERTOW (1949)

-Scott Brady, doing a fine job here as a handsome I-take-care-of-myself former Chicago mobster, ex-con, and war veteran, turning over a new leaf as manager of a lodge in Reno.
+Scott Brady, doing a great job here as a handsome I-take-care-of-myself former Chicago mobster, ex-con, and war veteran, turning over a new leaf as manager of a lodge in Reno.
 Before leaving on a quick trip back home to Chicago and “mend a fence” or two, he spots his old friend and colleague from the Windy City, John Russell, a fellow casino owner.
 As both get up to speed on their seven-year separation, each is excited to share a glimpse of their engagement rings for their respective girl.
 Strolling through the casino, Brady accidentally bumps into vacationing Peggy Dow.
 Pardons are accepted but they stumble upon each other a second time, laughing at the coincidence.

 He and Dow are so comfortable together there is little surprise that they will have a future together within the hour.
 She is an unassuming elementary teacher from Chicago with zero gambling experience but has won twice with only two dice rolls.
 After seeing the handler change the dice after a nod from Russell, Brady makes an astute gambling decision on her behalf and she wins anyway.
 Russell is not that amused and feigns his disappointment that Brady has to leave so soon.
 This is that ten-minute point.
 Based on Russell’s early film roles with his angular face and “dangerous” arching eyebrows, there is no surprise, either, that he has ulterior motives.
 It will be no surprise, as well, that Dow and Brady are on the same plane back to Chicago.
 Good odds.
 She may not be any good at it but is willing to gamble on a relationship.

-Unsurprisingly, Russell shows up in Chicago with Hart in the mansion she inherited from “Big Dead Uncle Jim.”
+Unsurprisingly, Russell shows up in Chicago with Hart in the mansion she inherited from “Big Dead Jim.”
 Brady expects help from both but she is pretty icy about it.
 He then notices the chunk of “ice” around her finger that Russell had shown him in Reno.
 Again, no surprise who orchestrated the murder and frame-up.
 A rapid happy ending evolves for Brady and Dow, at least.